-Holbox is located within Mexico’s largest ecological reserve, Yum Balam ( or “Lord Jaguar”) which covers more than 380,000 hectares of protected areas.
-The reserve is a mosaic of ecosystems, from wetlands, barrier islands and reefs, to open ocean, lagoons and rain forests, to the Yucatan’s most important aquifer.
-Animal life ranges from endangered cat species such as the jaguar, ocelot, and margay, to the whale shark, pink dolphins and giant Manta Rays.
-There are orchid and butterfly farms and shrines dedicated to 1,000 year-old trees.
-More than 546 bird species in 74 different families are native to the region and at least 120 known types of birds migrate through the island of Holbox.
+Holbox is located within the largest ecological reserve Yum Balam (Jaguar, "sir") that covers more than 380,000 hectares of protected areas.
+The reserve is a mosaic of ecosystems, from wetlands, islands and barrier reefs, open sea, lagoons and tropical forests, to the most important aquifer in the Yucatan peninsula.
+Animal life varies between species from endangered felines, such as the jaguar, the ocelot, the tigrillo, to the whale shark, the pink dolphins and giant manta rays.
+There are orchids, butterfly gardens and sanctuaries dedicated to thousand-year-old trees.
+More than 546 bird species, from 74 different families, are native to the region, and there are at least 120 known types of birds migrating through the island of Holbox.

-The influx of hawksbill turtles, pink flamingos, terns, white pelicans, horseshoe crabs and a wide variety reef fish are some examples of the natural wildlife of this area.
+The spawning of hawksbill turtles, pink flamingos, gulls, white pelicans, horseshoe crabs and a variety of reef fish are some examples of the natural life of the area.